 AF is associated with mortality and comorbidities such as stroke, heart failure, and sudden cardiac death.
 Atrial fibrillation is also associated with high rates of hospitalization.
-This hospitalization is commonly for AF management, but is also often due to heart failure, myocardial infarction, and treatment associated complications.
 Additionally, patients with AF have significantly poorer quality of life than healthy controls, experiencing a variety of symptoms including lethargy, palpitations, dyspnea, chest pain, sleeping difficulties, and mental distress.

 Treatment for AF includes thromboembolic risk management, heart rate control, and heart rhythm control, which includes cardioversion and catheter ablation.
-The 2023 ACC/AHA/ACCP/HRS Guidelines for the Diagnosis and Management of Atrial Fibrillation provide Class I recommendations (Level of Evidence: A) for catheter ablation to improve symptoms in patients with drug-refractory, paroxysmal AF (PAF) and as a first-line therapy to improve symptoms and reduce progression to persistent AF in selected patients with symptomatic paroxysmal AF in whom rhythm control is desired.
-The effect of AF treatment is supported by reports of persistently improved quality of life 10 years after paroxysmal AF catheter ablation in patients with a low AF progression rate.
+The 2023 ACC/AHA/ACCP/HRS Guidelines for the Diagnosis and Management of Atrial Fibrillation provide Class I recommendations (Level of Evidence: A) for catheter ablation to improve symptoms in patients with drug-refractory, PAF and as a first-line therapy to improve symptoms and reduce progression to persistent AF in selected patients with symptomatic paroxysmal AF in whom rhythm control is desired.4 The effect of AF treatment is supported by reports of persistently improved quality of life 10 years after paroxysmal AF catheter ablation in patients with a low AF progression rate.4